top of page

 Below is Eloise.
 This darling puppy was wandering locally with a snare embedded deep into her neck.
 It had cut so deep that her trachea was bare.
 She also was covered in wounds from vicious ticks.
 Eloise has been operated on, she is healing so well. .
 We hope that this lovely dog might find her way to someone's home before she becomes just another invisible shelter dog.

-And dogs like Arion
+And dogs like Brownie

 Gea responded so fast when she was sent this urgent call for help.
 A small dog was lying in a corner of a stairwell with half his jaw hanging off.
 Someone had made him a bed but it was clear that he would not survive without urgent veterinary intervention.
 The girls drove straight to the surgeon in Bucharest.
-Here, Arion's jaw was carefully pinned back together.
+Here, Brownie's jaw was carefully pinned back together.
 Sadly, his left eye could not be saved.
 Our trauma surgeon said this little dog had most likely been attacked by a big dog.